vmware-tanzu/projects-operator/README.md

 ##### Limitations

-Right now projects is hardcoded for usage by Marketplace to retrict users to a set of ServiceCatalog resources.
+Right now projects is hardcoded for usage by Marketplace to restrict users to a set of ServiceCatalog resources.
 This will be removed in the future.
-In order to configure arbitary resources you must change the following configuration:
+In order to configure arbitrary resources you must change the following configuration:
 1. The controller environment vars for [role permissions](https://github.com/pivotal/projects-operator/blob/master/config/manager/manager.yaml#L40-L45).
 1. The controller's [own permissions](https://github.com/pivotal/projects-operator/blob/master/controllers/project_controller.go#L54-L55) since the controller must have permission to resources it creates.